The Ultimate Guide For Sleeping As A Couple

 - Reduced anxiety

 Sleeping with a partner is great for your health and well-being, but anyone who regularly sleeps with a partner will tell you it’s not without its issues.
 When night falls, most couples can cue the bedtime negotiations over common sleeping challenges that plague relationships, such as snoring, disagreements on temperature, and bedtime routines that just can’t seem to harmonize.

 Snoring may be one of the most common points of contention between couples, and understandably so.
 When one partner snores and the other is forced to listen to it night after night instead of getting the shut-eye they need, the situation could get a little hairy.

 If your partner only snores occasionally, they may want to do some detective work to figure out what’s causing it and make changes accordingly (avoiding alcohol, losing weight, etc.).
-Other fixes for occasional snoring may also include investing in a pair of earplugs, using a white noise machine, or having your partner sleep on their side.
+Other fixes for occasional snoring may also include investing in a pair of earplugs, using a white noise machine, playing music, or having your partner sleep on their side.

 Note: If your partner snores regularly and frequently wakes up gasping for air, that could be a sign of sleep apnea — a serious sleep disorder that requires medical attention.
 To get the help they need, your partner should speak to their doctor or a sleep specialist.

 Partners Prefer Different Sleep Temperatures

 If snoring tops the list of bedtime issues between couples, ambient temperature may be a close second.
 It never fails; it seems in every relationship one partner likes to sleep cold, and the other half likes it toasty.

 You may not want to hear this, but like many things in your relationship, compromise is key.
 Discuss the issue with your partner.
 Maybe they can wear warmer pajamas and let you crack the window or keep the fan on.
 If that doesn’t work, you can also try a mattress with dual-zoned temperature controls, separate blankets, or separate mattresses with the Split King style.